CodeworksThesisProject/Placay/README.md

 * `/admin/user` -> post -> will add a new User
 * `/admin/user:User ID` -> put -> will update an existing User
 * `/admin/user:User ID` -> delete -> will delete a User

+### User Model
+* Fields:
+  * name (String, required)
+  * email (String, required, unique)
+  * password (String, required, hashed)
+  * role (String, default: "user", values: "user", "admin")
+  * profileImage (String, optional, Link to default image or user image in /uploads)
+  * favorites (Array of Favorite references, see Favorite Model)
+* Dependencies:
+  Linked with the Favorite Model through the favorites array
+* Token Authentication:
+  Uses JWT (generateAuthToken method) for secure authentication

+### Favorite Model
+* Fields:
+  * user (ObjectId, references User, required)
+  * label (String, optional, for Name or user can use an own name)
+  * latitude (Number, required)
+  * longitude (Number, required)
+  * googlePOIId (String, optional, can be used to get Name and Description)
+* Dependencies:
+  Directly linked to a User Model via the user field
+* Usage:
+  Represents favorite locations for each user

+### Tour Model
+* Fields:
+  * user_id (String, required, references User)
+  * title (String, required, a name for the Tour, users should put in one they like)
+  * destination (String, required, maybe create automatic in Frontend)
+  * startDate (Date, required, YYYY.MM.DD)
+  * endDate (Date, required, YYYY.MM.DD)
+  * duration (Virtual field, auto-calculated between startDate and endDate)
+  * days (Array of day objects)
+* Each day contains:
+  * date (Date, required)
+  * locations (Array of locations with latitude, longitude, optional label and googlePOIID, should reflect Favorites informations but is independend)
+* Dependencies:
+  Linked to a User Model via user_id.

 ## Prerequisites
 Before starting, ensure you have the following installed: